ragardner/tksheet/DOCUMENTATION.md

 def to_local_datetime(dt, **kwargs):
     '''
-    Our custom format_func, converts a string or a date to a datetime object in the local timezone.
+    Our custom format_function, converts a string or a date to a datetime object in the local timezone.
     '''
     if isinstance(dt, datetime):
         pass # Do nothing